 Solving Cryptic Crossword Clues by Computer

-I am the only person to succeed in programming a computer to solve cryptic crossword puzzles.
+I am the first person to succeed in programming a computer to solve cryptic crossword puzzles to commercial standard.
 The technology I developed can not only solve a significant majority of commercially published clues but also explains how the clues work in plain English.

 Cryptic crosswords became widespread early in the twentieth century and thus have been around for the entire history of computers.
 Many programs have been written to find words which match a pattern of checked and unchecked letters (e.g. “h??lo”).
 However, searching a word list is a trivial task for a computer.
 Finding the answer from the clue itself though is a completely different problem.

 Cryptic crosswords are a type of crossword common in the United Kingdom, Australia, New Zealand, South Africa, India and Canada.
 They can also be found occasionally in the New York Times and other American publications.

 Very simply a cryptic crossword describes its answer completely, often more than once, but to decode the clue you have to find a very devious way of reading it.
 What the clue appears to be saying (the “surface reading”) is almost never anything to do with the answer and is there as a distraction.
 (Creating a completely convincing surface reading is also part of the “art” of setting such clues.)